 Every deck needs an annual cleaning.
 Not only will cleaning the surface bring life back to your deck, it’s a great preventive.
 Cleaning off surface mildew and dry-rot prevents it from getting deeper into the wood.

-Consider Repainting or Re-staining
+Consider Repainting or Re-Staining

-If you are considering painting or staining your deck, make sure you remove any paint or stain that was already there.
+If you are considering painting or staining your deck, make sure you remove any paint or wood stain that was already there.
 Luckily, this is a fairly simple process with an electric sander.
 Avoid using plain sandpaper, it will take significantly longer.

 Under most circumstances, it’s significantly better to use stain rather than paint.
 Paint sits on top of the wood, and is prone to chipping.
 Those chips will expose the wood, making damage significantly more likely.
 A stain, even a more opaque stain, will sink into the wood and both reinforce and protect it.